johnson-li/Pandia/milestone.md

 Track the development of new features

+### 29th Jun
+- [x] Find out the root cause of the decoding queue delay.
+It is not caused by the decoding delay.
+(It is caused by the pacing delay)

 ### 28th Jun
 - [ ] NVDEC deocding does not return any frame on the first input.
 The reason is not clear.
 But it is not a big problem since we can anyway calculate the frame decoding delay.

 ### 21th Jun
-- [ ] Figure out how WebRTC drops packets on high g2g delay
-- [x] Support nvenc
+- [x] Support nvenc/nvdec

 ### 20th Jun
 - [x] Add ntp client and server